 The pace of new well development is being threatened by "chokepoints," oil pipelines that are at capacity or don`t extend into areas of new production, which range along the Rockies, the Appalachians, the Mid-continent, California and the Southeast.

-Sen. Feinstein has propped up the Obama Administration`s failed energy agenda.
-Thanks to her consistent opposition to energy exploration, the White House has had the cover to block construction of the Keystone pipeline project.
+Democrats have propped up the Obama Administration`s failed energy agenda.
+Thanks to their consistent opposition to energy exploration, the White House has had the cover to block construction of the Keystone pipeline project.
 Two other proposed pipelines don`t face the same hurdles as Keystone XL, yet they face opposition and will still require approval from the Federal Energy Regulatory Commission and the U.S. Army Corps of Engineers.
 Moreover, they don`t negate the need for the Keystone project.

 The regulatory climate is unbelievably complex: